Apex Eye’s research team includes both Principal Investigators and dedicated management support.

 Apex Eye has seven board certified ophthalmologists that have experience as Principal Investigators.
 All are certified and current in Protection of Human Services in Clinical Studies and maintain strict adherence to Good Clinical Practice.

 Robert Benza, M.D.

 Dr. Benza received both his medical and ophthalmology degrees at the University of Cincinnati.
-He also serves as the President of Eye Care Associates of Greater Cincinnati.
-Dr. Benza has over 15 years of practice experience.
+Dr. Benza has over 20 years of practice experience.
 Dr. Benza has served as a Principal Investigator in a number of clinical studies.
-His most recent experience has been with blepharitis treatments and cataracts.
 He is a frequent local lecturer – both in medical environments and in general events.
 Dr. Benza also received the American Academy of Ophthalmology, Lifelong Education for the Ophthalmologist Award.
-Dr. Benza has been chosen by his peers for the Top Doctor issue in the Cincinnati Magazine during the past two consecutive years.
+Dr. Benza has been chosen by his peers as a Top Doctor in the Cincinnati Magazine during the past eight consecutive years.